This was the day that my mom warned me about 15 years ago. And, I wish I have at least half the courage that I had back then.

 I have never been good at consoling people who are mourning.
 Because I know that nothing I say or do will compensate their loss.

 And then, she came into my life.
 She was just 45 days old then.
 We grew up together.
 She knows me better than I do.
 She was there when I used to get nightmares from the after warmth of Tsunami.
 She was there when I sat for my boards.
-From learning Algebra to Microprocessor, she was there at every face of my life, every up and every down.
+From learning Algebra to Microprocessor, she was there at every phase of my life, every up and every down.

-The fact that I have to write all of this in past tense itself jots a twist in my stomach.
+The fact that I have to write all of this in past tense jots a twist in my stomach.
 The last 8 to 9 months was as horrible as it could get, both to me and my family.
 And, she was there battling every dragon, every snake and every fox that came our way.
 A true fighter she was.

 Then, last November she was diagnosed with a uterus problem.
 She had to get operated.
 The chances of her surviving were high if she made it through the anesthesia.
 But, the risks were also equally high considering her age.
 Well, that was the worst part of my life, I had to sign the forms for them to proceed even without knowing if she would make it out alive.
 It made me sick to my stomach.
 But, honestly speaking that was the first time I felt the presence of God in my life.
 I have gone through worst before that, but that was really the day that I felt a spiritual connection with the almighty.